Vaccination Timeline and Distribution Plan

 View current populations eligible for vaccination in Windsor and Essex County.
 Please remember that despite the vaccine rollout, continuing to follow current public health measures is important to ensure you and your loved ones are safe.

 Timeline: December 2020 to March 2021.

-The following populations will receive the COVID-19 vaccine in the first phase of distribution:
+The following populations are eligible to receive the COVID-19 vaccine in the first phase of distribution:

 - Residents, employees and staff, and essential caregivers of congregate living settings that provide care for seniors,

 - Health care workers in accordance with the Ministry of Health’s guidance on Health Care Worker Prioritization (see live registration forms and more information for health care workers),